brwhale/KataScript/README.md

 `listindex(collection, n)` -> Returns the `n`th element of a collection, throws errors if `n` is out of bounds, converts the collection to a dictionary if `n` is not an int.
 Called by square braket index operator.

+`structindex(struct, name, ...)` -> Returns the named member of the struct.
+Throws an error if asked for non existant member.

 ### Typecast Functions
 `int(x)` -> Converts `x` to int